-a) VALET PARKING: Recently, a business owner approached the City to request valet parking for their guests.
-They would like to reserve and pay for up to two metered parking spaces so that they can provide their customers with a drop or and pick up location for valet parking services.
+VALET PARKING: Mayor Nowick informed the members of the public that a business owner approached the City to request valet parking for their guests.
+They would like to reserve and pay for up to two metered parking spaces so that they can provide their customers with a drop-off or and pick-up location for valet parking services.
+Mayor Nowick is meeting with the owner of Under the Moon and will go through any questions from Council, and then review the responses with Council at the November meeting for consideration of the project.